JohnGaros/data_quality_api/README.md

 - **`src/dq_cleansing`** — Cleansing engine, rule definitions, and reporting helpers that normalise incoming data prior to validation.
 - **`src/dq_profiling`** — Profiling jobs, engine, and reporting utilities that compute dataset statistics and feed rule contexts.
 - **`src/dq_core`** — Rule engine, evaluator scaffolding, and models describing rules, configs, and logical fields.
-- **`src/dq_contracts`** — Data contract models and registry helpers that convert authoring inputs into database-backed schemas and rule bindings consumed by the engines.
+- **`src/dq_contracts`** — Data contract models and registry helpers that convert authoring inputs into database-backed schemas, rule bindings, infra/gov profile references, and catalog mappings consumed by the engines.
+- **`src/dq_catalog`** — Semantic catalog entities/attributes/relationships that contracts map into so rules and governance policies can be defined once and reused.
-- **`src/dq_metadata`** — Catalog-ready metadata models, registry, and repository implementations for lineage, audit, and discovery.
+- **`src/dq_metadata`** — Catalog-ready metadata models, registry, and repository implementations for lineage, audit, evidence packs, and action/job tracing.
-- **`src/dq_integration`** — Azure Blob adapters, notification channels, and Power Platform hooks for external workflows.
+- **`src/dq_integration`** — Azure Blob adapters, notification channels, Power Platform hooks, and action executors for post-job side effects.
 - **`src/dq_security`** — Authentication providers, RBAC middleware, encryption utilities, and audit logging helpers.
+- **`src/dq_actions`** *(planned)* — Runtime registry for ActionProfiles authored in `action_libraries/`.
+- **`src/dq_jobs`** *(planned)* — JobDefinition registry describing how to run contract-backed jobs and which actions to execute afterwards.

+### Actions & Job Definitions

+- **Action Library:** Author post-job behaviours (notification, lineage, webhook, ticketing, storage export, etc.) in `action_libraries/`.
+They are validated by loaders and persisted as canonical JSON via `src/dq_actions/`, so multiple JobDefinitions can reuse the same ActionProfiles with consistent parameters.
+- **JobDefinitions:** Describe how a tenant runs a DQ job using an existing `DataContract`.
+Each entry in `src/dq_jobs/` references the contract/dataset, declares the trigger (manual, scheduled, external event), and attaches ActionProfiles for success/failure/anomaly outcomes.
+External orchestrators call `/jobs/run/{job_definition_id}` with blob URIs or batch IDs; the platform resolves the contract, executes cleansing/profiling/validation, records metadata, and runs the configured actions.
+- **Learn more:** `docs/ACTIONS_AND_JOB_DEFINITIONS.md` contains canonical JSON examples, registry models, and a sequence diagram showing how ETL pipelines integrate with these resources.

 ## Contract-driven architecture in this project